Jad-hamad/Jad-hamad/README.md

 <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="380" height="280">

 <h3>🚀 About Me</h3>
-<h4> I'm Jad hamad from Lebanon.
-I'm a Data scientist.
-I really enjoy learning Programming languages and machine learning.
-For This Moment I'm junior data scientist and learning increasingly. </h4>
+<h4> - 🏢 I'm a Data scientist at CRESTIC / FARE & FRD
+- 👨‍💻 As a data science student, I'm constantly learning and exploring new technologies to improve my skills.
+- 💬 Ask me about my experience with Machine learning, SQL, and Python, or anything related to data science.
+- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee. </h4>